tboy1337/netcut/README.md

-# Network Protector
+# NetCutKiller

 A cross-platform Python tool designed to protect against ARP spoofing attacks by monitoring and securing network communications.

 ## Overview

-Network Protector is a security utility that helps defend against Address Resolution Protocol (ARP) based attacks, including ARP spoofing and man-in-the-middle attacks.
+NetCutKiller is a security utility that helps defend against Address Resolution Protocol (ARP) based attacks, including ARP spoofing and man-in-the-middle attacks.
 It works by:

 - Setting up static ARP entries for your gateway
 - Continuously monitoring network traffic for suspicious ARP packets